SPACeR: Self-Play Anchoring with Centralized Reference Models: Human-like self-play

 \section{Human-like self-play}

-The goal is to train a human-like driving policy $\pi_{\theta}(a|o)$ that generates behaviors resemble real human driving distribution in closed-loop.
-The desired policy should not only focus on tasks, such as reaching goals, avoid collisions and offroad, but produce behaviors that are predictable, and realistic.
+We aim to learn a human-like driving policy $\pi_{\theta}(a|o)$ whose behaviors match the real human driving distribution in closed-loop.
+The desired policy should reach goals, avoid collisions, and stay on-road, while producing predictable and realistic behaviors.